Galena Festival of Performing Arts cancels summer events

-GALENA, Ill. -- The organizers of the Galena Festival of the Performing Arts have decided to cancel its annual roster of summer events.
+GALENA, Ill. — The organizers of the Galena Festival of the Performing Arts have decided to cancel their annual roster of summer events.

 They were slated for July 8 to 12.